Jazz Music in Louisiana

 Jazz was born in New Orleans.
 Congo Square, to be precise.
 This public square was one of the only places in America where slaves were allowed to gather and play drums.
 They did so on "free Sundays," where the sharing of African rhythms and dance kept their ancestral tradition alive until, as it happened, it would become the very rhythm of American popular culture.

 Jazz is the music that erupted when African (and Afro-Caribbean) and European traditions converged in America, and nowhere was that mix more potent than in New Orleans.
 By the start of the 19th century, the sounds of opera, brassy military parades, church music and street performances could all be heard in the city.
 And since music was part of every aspect of social life in New Orleans—including Carnival, debutante balls, vaudeville, Storyville parlors, and even funerals—the port city proved fertile ground for the evolution of this young art form.

 There's no better place to hear jazz than in the city that first gave rise to it.
-Take in traditional New Orleans jazz at places like Preservation Hall in the French Quarter.
-Catch contemporary performers such as Irvin Mayfield, Kermit Ruffins, and brass bands like Dirty Dozen and Rebirth performing regularly throughout New Orleans.
+Take in traditional New Orleans jazz in the French Quarter and on Frenchmen Street!
 And celebrate jazz in all its forms at the New Orleans Jazz and Heritage Festival, every late April/early May.

 Preservation Hall — Many regard Preservation Hall as the spot in Louisiana (if not the world) to hear jazz music.
 It’s a no-frills venue in New Orleans’ French Quarter that has changed little over the decades, featuring the most authentic traditional jazz you’ll find anywhere.